 Most SEOs look at their target keyword’s search volume to determine the potential traffic they’ll be getting.

 That’s the problem because a page may rank for more than one keyword.
 So how do you know the potential ‘total search volume’ for your target keyword?

 Easy.
 Use BiQ’s Keyword Intelligence to check the total search volume of all related keywords.

 Here is the total search volume for ‘content marketing’:

 And here is how it looks like for ‘social media marketing’:

-You notice that the total search volume for ‘content marketing’ is more than ‘social media marketing’ from the two different insights.
-It means if you have to choose between them, you may want to choose the former since it has more search volume than the latter.
+You notice that the total search volume for ‘content marketing’ is less than ‘social media marketing’ from the two different insights.
+It means if you have to choose between them, you may want to choose the latter since it has more search volume than the former.

 Here is another helpful tip for you; aim for long-tail keywords.